akatragjini/autocad-cross_sections/README.md

 -Blocks              - These are not supported as blocks, however simply explode them and they should work.

+To do - ensure exploded items arent add ability to slice horizontaly

 ## Disclaimer

 This tool is provided as-is without warranty.
 I accept no responsibility for any decisions made or actions taken as a result of the use of this tool.
 Any and all results obtained must be validated by the user.

-Legal jargon aside, I hope you find this routine as useful as I have over the years.
-As for updates / bug fixes, it takes quite a bit of time to code something like this so I will push out revised versions at my own discretion based on user comments.
+Legal jargon aside, I hope you find this tool as useful as I have over the years.
+As for updates / bug fixes, it takes quite a bit of time to code something like this so I will push out revised versions at my own discretion based on user feedback.